jear/Labs/Docker/README.md

 `#` **`docker run -d -p 80:80 -v /data:/data owncloud:latest`**

-Now reload the owncloud congifuration page in your browser, but this time configure the data folder as in the following screen shot:
+Now reload the owncloud configuration page in your browser, but this time configure the data folder as in the following screen shot:

 ![Owncloud Setup](/Docker/img/owncloud.png)

-If you encounter issues you need to adapt your Dockerfile so that the apache user is allowed to write on to the /data directory.
+If you encounter issues you need to adapt your environment so that the apache user is allowed to write on to the /data directory.
 Your current Dockerfile should look like this at that point:

 `#` **`cat Dockerfile`**
 ```